awsdocs/aws-php-developers-guide/doc_source/emc-examples-jobs.rst

 Create a Job
 ============

-After creating the job parameters JSON, call the createJob method by invoking an AWS.MediaConvert service object, and passing the parameters.
+After creating the job parameters JSON, call the createJob method by invoking an ``AWS.MediaConvert service object``, and passing the parameters.
 The ID of the job created is returned in the response data.

 **Sample Code**